|

 Facilities

-There is an “Access” class in Years 7 and 8.
-These classes are taught by a specialist teacher and have LSA support in class.
-These rooms are extremely well furnished and resourced, providing students with a comfortable and appropriate learning environment.
-In addition there are two further class rooms for withdrawal lessons and workshops.
-A homework workshop also runs after school on Mondays and are staffed by Learning Support Assistants.
-There is also a Hearing Impaired Resource managed by Ms Wong, Teacher of the Deaf.
+Dedicated indoor SEND area open during break and lunch times, offering organised board games, facilities to complete homework with LSA support and LEGO building, our SEND area is extremely well furnished and resourced, providing students with a comfortable and safe environment.
+In addition, there are two further class rooms for withdrawal lessons and workshops.
+There is also a Hearing Impaired Resource managed by Mrs Wong, Teacher of the Deaf.
 All Hearing Impaired students are fully integrated into mainstream lessons.

 SEN Team